What to Expect and Consider when you bring your pet to our Clinic for Eye Problems:

 Retinal diseases

-Popped out eyeballs due to major trauma (especially in dogs like Boston Terriers who's eyes already bulge)
+Popped out eyeballs due to major trauma

 As a general practitioner, I routinely treat the simpler and more common problems listed above and refer the more difficult cases to a specialist.